litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 I have been craving for stories, getting lost in lands and narratives in an escapist stupor (recently read Le Guin's Earthsea stories in a week); which was partly why I found the quote above incredibly soothing, that we wake up already inside an unfolding cosmic Story.

-If we can (meta-)cognitively attune to unfurling-*with* and -*within* this Story, I wonder how we can re-orient ourselves, cultivate togetherness, care, love.
+If we can cognitively attune to unfurling-*with* and -*within* this Story, I wonder how we can re-orient ourselves, cultivate togetherness, care, love.

 But—what do we mean by stories?

+It is about anchoring our narratives in deep time.
 It is the realisation that instead of having a universe filled with things, we are enveloped by a universe that is a singular, energetic event, ongoing till now.
-Within this cosmic Story, our Earth, itself borne out of energy and gas, possesses the creative intelligence to bring forth the complexity of life we see here.

 *It matters what stories tell stories,* espoused Donna Haraway.

+Maybe, this would allow us to fix our broken narratives of us and the Other.
+As interbeings with the biosphere, we evolve with the Earth's creative intelligence that brought forth the complexity of life we see around us, and continues to do so.

 To identify the logic of stories as one's epistemology is to expand one's modes for knowing the world.
 One then comes to know the world through stories, through netbags of metaphors in all its fuzzy logic.
 You invite imagination and poetry in the sensations of grass beneath your feet, in noticing the way the trees slow-waltz to certain rhythms of wind, in the line of ants marching up your walls.
 This allows for more ecological thinking, more thinking-with other critters, all of us entangled in an unfolding story, coming into full expression with one another.

 ---

-What's more, Swimme talks about our true nature, so obvious but so overlooked, that we unfold-*with* others through *relationships*; through ecological assemblages and co-evolutions, in variants of cooperation or competition.
+Through us conscious beings, the universe enacts its true nature, by endowing us the capacity to make meaning-*with* relationships,

 > *The universe we live in gives birth to itself through relationships.*
 > *At the level of elementary particles, the neutron, by itself, disintegrates within 3 to 4 minutes.
 This is due to radioactive decay.
 On the other hand, if you bring the neutron in relationship with a proton, it will exist for a billion years.
 The very nature of the neutron relies upon forming a relationship with a proton for it to express itself.*